What might work now will probably change as your child gets older. Home Education SHOULD change and adapt as the needs of your child change.

 A good example of unstructured learning is learning to talk.
 No one sits down and makes lesson plans, goals and tests for teaching their child to speak, it just happens naturally.
 You teach a few words, your child engages, and before you know it they are chattering away to you, perhaps making you wish you hadn’t taught them the word ‘why?’.
 Those same children will, if given the chance, keep asking ‘why?’ endlessly.
 All you have to do is answer them, and as their questions get more complex, help them find the answers.
 This can be as enjoyable experience for the parents as the children.
-I certainly have done things in the past seven years I never imagined I would, from spending a week living like Jane Austen to building a tennis ball cannon!
-(The things you can do with a Pringles tube or two!!)

-So, whilst most families identify themselves as one of the three main groups – Structured, Semi Structured or Unstructured – the reality is that they are all spread out at varying points along a line.
+So, whilst most families identify themselves as one of the three main groups – Structured, Semi Structured or Unstructured – the reality is that they are all spread out at varying points throughout a spectrum.
 Ultimately the only real way to know what will work for you and your children is to choose a starting point and see how it goes.
 Very few families hit on the perfect style in the first week, so the key is not to be afraid to try things and then, if you decide they aren’t really for you to move in whatever direction you feel is best (either towards more structure or away from it).
 A good time to be thinking about styles, and eventually trying things out, is during the deschooling period.